Heritage Upper School (Grades 7 - 12)

 PARENT PORTAL TRAINING & BACK-TO-SCHOOL NIGHT

 All iPads must be registered in order to access the school wifi network.
-The Library/Media Center staff will help set up school email accounts, AHS portal accounts, and activate Find My iPad.
+The Library/Media Center staff will help set up school email accounts and AHS portal accounts.
 A list of school suggested apps will be available.
-Please note: Each student must create a personal APPLE ID prior to bringing the device on campus for wifi registration.
+Students attending Freshman 101, Using the iPad the American Heritage Way, or the Research/Speech Workshop will register their iPad during these classes.
+Please note: Each student must create a personal APPLE ID prior to bringing the device on campus.